 Anytime you have a need for capturing a user’s email address, it is necessary to provide full disclosure of what the address will be used for.
 It is also necessary to give users the ability to control how many emails they will be getting.
 For example, it should be possible for a user to place an order and be assured that the only email he or she will receive would be clarifications or confirmations of the order.

 3. Consistently good content – If a site has product photos, it should have good shots of all the products.
 Haphazard, random content signals a brittle service.

 4. Reach out – Connect your site to the rest of the Web with links in and out and become a recognized expert in your field.
-Not being afraid to link to other sites is a sign of confidence, and promotional information via third-party sites are much more credible than anything you can say yourself.
+Not being afraid to link to other sites is a sign of confidence, and promotional information via third-party sites is much more credible than anything you can say yourself.
 Isolated sites feel like they have something to hide.

 Some matters of online trust are deceptively simple: to users, fast servers are trustworthy servers.
 Negligible download times mean you know what you’re doing, while slow servers fuel a user’s suspicion – however ungrounded – that your site could break down at any time.